The Pushmi-Pullyu Impact of Technology Innovation on Information Preservation

 It’s bad enough that those of us in the technology space use three-letter acronyms as if we’re being paid per usage.
 So here's a quick definition of terms for those mystified by the title of this post.
 If you are not conversant in Dr. Doolittle (even the Eddie Murphy version), Pushmi-Pullyu is a "gazelle-unicorn cross that has two heads (one of each) at opposite ends of its body."

-Many of you are aware that I’ve been working on a personal mystery project on the weekends that I’m publishing on Medium since it goes beyond the kind of thing we usually cover in this space (In search of my Grandparents -- A records management journey).
+Many of you are aware that I’ve been working on a personal mystery project on the weekends that I’m publishing on Medium titled In Search of my Grandparents: A records management journey.

 In the process of working on this personal genealogy project (especially on the Ancestry.com platform) and simultaneously doing a bit of work for a company called Preservica, it has struck me that there is a profound technology duality at play when it comes to long-term information preservation.